-If you are lucky they also have a basic plan (512 MB RAM) that starts at $2.50 per month, which would be still a great option to run quite a few trading bots, but these ones seem to always be sold out.
+If you are lucky they also have a basic plan (512 MB RAM) that starts at $2.50 per month, which would be still a great option to run quite a few trading bots, but these ones seem to always be sold out depending on location.
 Vultr also accepts Bitcoin as a payment method, though you have to pay one month by credit card or Paypal first.
 Just beware that their pricing plans can go up quickly if you decide you need more power.

 DigitalOcean and their droplets are fast becoming one of the most used VPS hosts worldwide, mostly because they offer many one-click solutions for popular Apps such as Wordpress or Ghost.
 There is also a very active and large DigitalOcean developer community, which means you will find detailed tutorials and guides available for everything you want to do!

 Their uptime is known to be 99,99% which means they are an extremely reliable VPS - perfect for tools we never want to see downtime.
 There are also multiple datacenters and locations to choose from.